-- Establishing a culture of positive behaviour management and monitoring a consistent approach across school. - Affirming positive behaviour and instilling a sense of pride in those pupils achieving it. - Supporting staff in managing challenging behaviour through clear policy and procedures. - Monitoring incidences of negative behaviours and taking swift and decisive action to ensure the safety and wellbeing of all pupils. - Managing the induction of new staff to ensure they adopt the policy and maintain a consistent approach to behaviour management. - Indicating to staff how they might develop their skills.
+- Establishing a culture of positive behaviour management and monitoring a consistent approach across school. - Affirming positive behaviour and instilling a sense of pride in those pupils achieving it. - Supporting staff in managing challenging behaviour through clear policy and procedures. - Monitoring incidences of negative behaviours and taking swift and decisive action to ensure the safety and wellbeing of all pupils.
+This includes incidences of child-on-child abuse which is detailed in a separate policy. - Managing the induction of new staff to ensure they adopt the policy and maintain a consistent approach to behaviour management. - Indicating to staff how they might develop their skills.